scotow/dropit/README.md

 ## Features

-- Upload files from the terminal (by using `curl` for example)
+- Upload files from the terminal (by using `curl` or the [shell script](https://github.com/scotow/dropit/blob/master/upload.sh))
 - Short and long alias generation, short to copy/past it and long to easily share it verbally
 - Configurable expiration based on file size
 - Quota determiner based on user IP
 - Revocable files
+- Alias regeneration
-- Json or plain text response (helpful for scripting)
+- JSON or plain text response (helpful for scripting)
 - Upload files from a minimalist web interface:
     - Drag & drop of files
     - QRCode generation
     - Upload progress bar
     - Readable size, duration and expiration
+    - Cache uploads links
     - Customizable color

 ## Configuration